-The evaluator is reminded that the objective of each description is to provide potential consumers of the TOE with a high-level view of how the developer intends to satisfy each SFR and that the descriptions therefore should not be overly detailed.
+The evaluator is reminded that the objective of each description is to provide 506 potential consumers of the TOE with a high-level view of how the developer intends to satisfy each SFR and that the descriptions therefore should not be overly detailed.
+Often several SFRs will be implemented in one context; for instance a password authentication mechanism may implement FIA UAU.1, FIA_SOS.1 and FIA_UID.1.
+Therefore usually the TSS will not consist of a long list with texts for each single SFR, but complete groups of SFRs may be covered by one text passage.

-For a composed TOE, the evaluator also determines that it is clear which component provides each SFR or how the components combine to meet each SFR.
+For a composed TOE, the evaluator also determines that it is clear which 507 component provides each SFR or how the components combine to meet each SFR.

-ASE_TSS.2.2C The TOE summary specification shall describe how the TOE protects itself against interference and logical tampering.
+The TOE summary specification shall describe how the TOE protects itself ASE_TSS.2.2C against interference and logical tampering.

-ASE_TSS.2-2 The evaluator shall examine the TOE summary specification to determine that it describes how the TOE protects itself against interference and logical tampering.
+The evaluator shall examine the TOE summary specification to determine that it describes how the TOE protects itself against interference and logical tampering.

-The evaluator is reminded that the objective of each description is to provide potential consumers of the TOE with a high-level view of how the developer intends to provide protection against interference and logical tampering and that the descriptions therefore should not be overly detailed.
+508 The evaluator is reminded that the objective of each description is to provide potential consumers of the TOE with a high-level view of how the developer intends to provide protection against interference and logical tampering and that the descriptions therefore should not be overly detailed.